xcat2/confluent-docs/docs/advanced_topics/xcatstatelessimagesles152.md

 At this point, the genimage command can be rerun and should succeed.

-### Note:
+!!! note
     Once the stateless image creation process is completed, the above file needs to be restored to its original name.